DuncanWalter/silhouette-core/README.md

 Questions and comments are more than welcome; feedback is how the library gets better.

 If you want to make plugins for Silhouette, go for it!
-The more the merrier.
+The more the merrier, and the plugin API is stable.
+You'll probably want to ask [me](https://github.com/DuncanWalter) for help getting started- I'll get back to you as soon as I can.

-I advise waiting to contribute to `silhouette-core` until the features stabilize; it's still changing frequently right now.
+I advise waiting to contribute to `silhouette-core` itself until the features stabilize; it's still changing frequently right now.

 Special thanks to Mark Erikson for critiquing and inspiring aspects of Silhouette.